 This is one of the most geologically interesting countries in the world, with a barren and volcanic element which gives it a great charm, albeit somewhat weird.
 Fantastic waterfalls, geysers, volcanic bubblings and blowouts, snowy mountains, grassy plains, geothermal pools for bathing and lava, lava everywhere.
 And trees?
-Nay, lad.
+Nope.

-Iceland’s ‘Golden Triangle’ consists of Gullfoss waterfall, Strokkur geyser and Snaefell volcano.
+Iceland’s ‘Golden Triangle’ consists of Gullfoss waterfall and rafting, Strokkur geyser and Snaefell volcano.